worker-tools/json-stream/README.md

 # JSON Stream

-Utilities for working with streaming JSON in Worker Environments such as Cloudflare Workers, Deno Deploy and Service Workers.
+Utilities for working with streaming JSON in Worker Runtimes such as Cloudflare Workers, Deno Deploy and Service Workers.

 ***